 It's always a pleasure to go out with our friend Karlos and today straight after breakfast we started by exploring a few fields a few miles to the south of the hotel.
 There was a Caracara and a singing Eastern Meadowlark as well as a few dragonflies, and the moth Utetheisa ornatrix which you can find pictures of on the moth pages here.
 We found a clump of Calotropis which is one of the foodplants of the Queen Danaus gilippus and found a couple of eggs and a tiny first instar larva.
 When chewed or damaged the leaves secrete a gluey white sap which the larva was careful to avoid.

 We the went on to an area near the the Taino Indian village.
 It was a sunnier day today and we started seeing more butterflies straight away.
 As we walked along the track a probable Gold-spotted Aguna Aguna asander flew past me but unfortunately it kept going and didn't reappear.
 It's always a good day when we see one of the two Proteides skippers and today it was the turn of May's Skipper Proteides maysi which stayed for a few seconds nectaring on the flowers by the path.
-Further on there was another real rarity, three Antillean Checkered Skipper Pyrgus crisia, a species which we have only seen at a couple of other places.
-We also saw Purple-washed Skipper Panoquina lucas and Southern Broken Dash Wallengrenia otho.
+Further on there was another real rarity, three Antillean Checkered Skipper Burnsius crisia, a species which we have only seen at a couple of other places.
+We also saw Purple-washed Skipper Panoquina lucas and Cuban Broken-dash Wallengrenia misera.

 Further on Karlos showed us two of the endemic Bare-legged Owl in their nesting tree.